Information for Faculty

 - provide a budget request and justification annually

-- provide an annual report highlighting the outcomes of the student work (e.g., methodologies developed, publications, art exhibits, apps developed etc)
+- provide reports highlighting the outcomes of the student work (e.g., methodologies developed, publications, art exhibits, apps developed, etc.)

 - Submit Course and section numbers and the start of each semester.

-- Reporting: Post your report online in the designated text box.
+- Reporting: Semester and annual reports.
 Short annual reports are required.
 New funding will not be awarded until reports are up-to-date.

 - Display CI projects at the annual Focus on Creative Inquiry Poster Forum.